Recombination (cosmology): Recombination history of hydrogen

 Since hydrogen only recombines once helium is fully neutral, charge neutrality implies ne = np, i.e. xe is also the fraction of ionized hydrogen.

 Rough estimate from equilibrium theory

 It is possible to find a rough estimate of the redshift of the recombination epoch assuming the recombination reaction $p + e^{-} \longleftrightarrow H + \gamma$ is fast enough that it proceeds near thermal equilibrium.
 The relative abundance of free electrons, protons and neutral hydrogen is then given by the Saha equation:

-where me is the mass of the electron, kB is Boltzmann's constant, T is the temperature, ħ is the reduced Planck's constant, and EI = 13.6 eV is the ionization energy of hydrogen.
+where me is the mass of the electron, kB is the Boltzmann constant, T is the temperature, ħ is the reduced Planck constant, and EI = 13.6 eV is the ionization energy of hydrogen.
 Charge neutrality requires ne = np, and the Saha equation can be rewritten in terms of the free electron fraction xe: